-AP Source: Fiat Chrysler, auto union close to contract deal
+Fiat Chrysler, auto union reach tentative deal on contract

-DETROIT (AP) — Bargainers for the United Auto Workers union and Fiat Chrysler are close to reaching a tentative deal on a new four-year contract, a person briefed on the matter said Saturday.
+DETROIT (AP) — The United Auto Workers and Fiat Chrysler reached a tentative agreement Saturday on a new four-year contract, which includes a total of $9 billion in investments but still needs final approval from workers.

-The deal, which could be announced Saturday, includes a $9,000 signing bonus, a promise not to close any factories for the next four years and a commitment to keep making vehicles at a plant in Belvidere, Illinois, said the person, who spoke on condition of anonymity because the talks are confidential.
+Both sides declined to offer details on the deal, but it includes a $9,000 signing bonus, a promise not to close any factories for the next four years and a commitment to keep making vehicles at a plant in Belvidere, Illinois, according to a person briefed on the matter who spoke on condition of anonymity because the talks are confidential.

-If the deal becomes final, top union leaders have to approve it, as do factory-level officials who are likely to gather next week to vote on it.
-Then it must be ratified by Fiat Chrysler Automobiles’ 47,000 union workers.
+The UAW-FCA national council will meet Dec.
+4 to go over the details of the tentative deal.
+If adopted, it would go to Fiat Chrysler Automobiles’ 47,000 union workers, and a vote by hourly and salary workers could begin on Dec.
+6.

 Fiat Chrysler is the last company to settle on a new contract with the union.
 GM settled Oct.
 31 after a bitter 40-day strike that paralyzed the company’s U.S. factories, but Ford reached a deal quickly and settled in mid-November.

 Talks have focused on Fiat Chrysler for almost two weeks, and both sides negotiated into the early morning hours earlier this week before taking a break for the Thanksgiving holiday.
-Talks were to resume Saturday morning.
-Union Vice President Cindy Estrada, the lead negotiator with Fiat Chrysler, said last week that there was progress, but difficult issues remain.

 The Illinois factory west of Chicago now makes the Jeep Cherokee small SUV and employs about 3,700 union workers on two shifts.
-It could get a new vehicle in the agreement, although details weren’t available early Saturday.

 The $9,000 signing bonus isn’t as much as the $11,000 that GM workers got, but it’s equal to the money paid to Ford workers.
-The rest of the pact is likely to mirror those approved at GM and Ford.
 Both companies gave workers a mix of pay raises and lump-sum payments, signing bonuses, an end to a two-tier pay scale for full-time workers and a clear path for temporary workers to go full-time.

 The union also got commitments for new vehicles to be built at several GM and Ford factories.